 When you begin a website, you must have your main purpose clearly in mind.
 I say this because it’s easy to have conflicting purposes.

-o If you’re a Website Design Dubai firm, you may want to show off your high tech goodies with your client’s site as the showpiece.
+o If you’re a Web Design Dubai firm, you may want to show off your high tech goodies with your client’s site as the showpiece.

 o If you’re an employee stuck with this task, you may want to look good for your bosses and not do anything for which you can be blamed — you’ve got to protect your backside.